ansys/pysystem-coupling/doc/source/api/index.rst

 API Reference
 =============

-The PySystemCoupling API can be described in terms of three main aspects:
+There are three main "levels" to consider in the PySystemCoupling API:

 * Launching and/or connecting to a System Coupling server instance by calling :func:`launch<core.launch>` or :func:`connect<core.connect>`.
-These functions returns a :class:`Session<core.session.Session>` object through which one may interact with System Coupling.
+These functions returns a :class:`Session<core.session.Session>` object by means of which the user may interact with the System Coupling server.
 * The :class:`Session<core.session.Session>` object itself provides some high-level functionality such as controlling streaming of standard streams from the server, and lifetime management of the session.
 It also contains three important attributes, ``case``, ``setup`` and